• Skip to primary navigation

 How to make Restaurant Style Curry Base

-On hectic weekdays, this Indian base gravy saves a significant amount of time, which is great for both bachelors and working parents.
-Follow the below steps and learn how to make this Indian curry gravy recipe.
+On hectic weekdays, this Indian base gravy saves a significant amount of time, which is great for both bachelor's and working parents.
+Follow the below steps and learn how to make this Indian curry base recipe.

 Heat oil in a pan and add bay leaf into it.
 Next add chopped onion and stir continuously until they are translucent.
 Now stir in the ginger and garlic paste.